joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

-**This is a custom mono-repo for practicing LeetCode which includes flashcards and custom bash scripts.**
+This is a custom mono-repo for practicing LeetCode which includes flashcards and custom bash scripts.
+To setup for yourself, see the 'Workspace Set-up' section at the bottom of this ReadMe.

-Want to use this mono-repo setup for yourself?
-See the 'Workspace Set-up' section at the bottom of this ReadMe.
+**My solutions (with explanations) are found in the section below**

-# My Solutions
+# Solutions

 ![Solution Image](data/raw/sol.jpg)